The nature of the conditions vary and depend on the nature of the development and they are specific conditions to your development.

 If you start work without discharging conditions you are at risk of enforcement action and of invalidating your permission.

-When applying, the application form you require is named ‘Application for Discharge of Conditions’.
+When applying, the application form you need is named ‘Application for Discharge of Conditions’.

 For further information on the removal/variation of conditions or approval of conditions, visit the planning portal.